Merzasphor/MWSE/docs/source/lua/type/niTriShape.rst

 niTriShape
 ====================================================================================================

-An object that allows applications to create triangle sets that can share vertices arbitrarily between triangles.
-Unlike triangle fans and triangle strips, triangle connectivity is unrestricted in an indexed triangle set.
+An object that allows the sharing of vertices between triangles to create shapes.

 Properties
 ----------------------------------------------------------------------------------------------------